Monaro Panthers FC

-Monaro Panthers FC (formerly known as Inter Monaro SC) is an Australian association football club based in the city of Queanbeyan, New South Wales.
+Monaro Panthers FC (formerly known as Inter Monaro SC) is an Australian soccer club based in the city of Queanbeyan, New South Wales.
 The club was founded in 1967, and currently competes in the National Premier Leagues Capital Football in the Australian Capital Territory.

 Monaro Panthers is a club that represents and caters for the Monaro regional area as a whole including Queanbeyan, Jerrabomberra, Canberra, Googong, Bungendore, Sutton, Michelago and the South Coast of NSW.
 The club fields teams in both men's and women's from the elite NPL level and recreational seniors to juniors and mini roos.

 History

 Foundation and early years

 Monaro was established in 1967 as Inter Monaro Soccer Club.
 The club first competed in the ACT league Division 1 (top division) between 1968 and 1977 before moving to the New South Wales (NSW) system in 1978 where the club played until they won the NSW Division one (top division) title in 1984.
 In 1985 the club were accepted into the National Soccer League.

 Inter enjoyed early success in the ACT with the club winning its first trophy in its first season.
-Monaro lifted the end of season 1968 top four round-robin trophy as a second tier side after beating Olympic (now Canberra Olympic) 1–0 in the final.
+Monaro lifted the end of season 1968 top four round-robin trophy as a second-tier side after beating Olympic (now Canberra Olympic) 1–0 in the final.
 Inter reached the final after a 1–0 victory over Croatia Deakin (now Canberra FC) in the quarter-finals and a 2–1 victory over Juventus in the semi-finals.

 Monaro backed up this success in 1976 when they once again won the Federation Cup tournament with wins over Canberra United, 6–2, West Woden Juventus, 1–0, leading the club to a final showdown with Downer Olympic on 29 August 1976.
 Inter Monaro despatched Downer 3–1 in the final to claim the title for the first time in the club's short history.

 1977 was Inters most successful season in its history.
 Not only did Monaro successfully defend its Federation Cup title, it additionally won both the league Premiership and finals Championship titles too, giving the club its first 'treble'.
 Inter won the league title in 1977 by five points over West Woden Juventus in the fourteen-game season.
 Monaro finished the season with the equal best attack (60 goals scored) and the best defence (13 goals conceded).
 Inter then met West Woden twice in the finals in the semi-final and the grand final.
 On both occasions Monaro secured 3–2 victories.
 Inter kicked off its Fed Cup defence in 1977 with a 10–0 victory over O'Connor before beating Canberra United 3–0 in the qualifier final to reach the final on 4 September 1977.
 Monaro again faced off against Canberra United, who had beaten Croatia Deakin to reach the final, where the Premiers and Champions overcame the opposition put up from United to claim a 2–1 victory.